reda-jaifar/doublr.digital/_pages/about.md

 ---
 layout: about
-title: About Me
+title: About us
 author: Reda JAIFAR
 image: assets/images/about/author.jpeg
 ---

-Reda Jaifar is a software engineer who is interested in best practices, agile methods, and organization digital transformation challenges.
+Reda JAIFAR is a software engineer who is interested in best practices, agile methods, and organization digital transformation challenges.
-We Found Doublr Digital with the ambition to Help, Support, Accompany and co-build with others companies to shape and improve the world.
+We Found Doublr Digital with the ambition to Help, Support, Accompany and co-build with our customers to shape and improve their business.